 Pioneering technology with high development potential

-Electric vehicles (EVs) have an almost unbeatable energy efficiency: If you look at the efficiency, electric motors already achieve around 90% today (i.e. 90% of the energy supplied is actually used by the vehicle in the sense of "kinetic energy") and thus twice as high as in conventional internal combustion engines.
-This view only refers to the isolated view of the vehicle and does not take into account the entire value chain including energy generation, but is intended to illustrate the efficiency of EVs in a symbolic way; and we are only at the beginning of the evolution of this technology or mass production, so that further increases in efficiency are quite conceivable.
+electric vehicles (EVs) have an almost unbeatable energy efficiency: if you look at the efficiency, electric motors already achieve around 90% today (i.e. 90% of the energy supplied is actually used by the vehicle in terms of "kinetic energy") and thus twice as high as with conventional ones Internal combustion engines.
+This consideration only relates to the isolated consideration of the vehicle and does not take into account the entire value chain including energy generation, but is intended to symbolically illustrate the efficiency of EVs; and we are only at the beginning of the evolution of this technology or mass production, so that further increases in efficiency are quite conceivable.

 Regardless of whether long-term purely battery-powered electric vehicles or the so-called hydrogen-based fuel cell should prevail, both variants use the electric motor: that is, contrary to the sometimes widespread mistake in connection with "redundant" electromobility investments Should fuel cells prevail, important steps are already being taken today for mobility in the 21st century beyond the combustion engine.